 Related: How to enable microcaching in Nginx

-Buffered logging, shorter formats, or exact-path exclusions can help on genuinely noisy endpoints, but broad access_log off; rules remove useful incident and troubleshooting data.
-Keep the change narrow and measurable.
+Buffered logging, shorter formats, or exact-path exclusions can help on noisy endpoints.
+Avoid broad access_log off; rules unless the loss of incident and troubleshooting evidence is acceptable for that location.

 Related: How to test Nginx configuration